 The annoying thing is that he’s right.
 I have been eating more, but it’s because I’m STARVING all the time.
 I was so sick with Dex and Dan that I put on very little weight with either of them.
 But this baby, I just want to eat everything.
 I literally had to get out of bed at midnight the other night to make a quesadilla because I was so hungry I couldn’t sleep.

 The truth is that I’ve put on almost ten whole pounds in the last couple of weeks.
 In my last pregnancy, I only put on 14 lbs the WHOLE PREGNANCY.
 This one?
 God, I don’t even want to know.
 I was on a diet when I found out I was pregnant.
 So I know my starting weight.
-According to this post, when I weighed in at mid-February I was 168.4 lbs.
+When I weighed in at mid-February I was 168.4 lbs.
 I found out I was pregnant a week later.

 Yesterday, at my final doctor’s visit before we move, I weighed in at 190 lbs.
 I’ve put on 21.6 lbs in five months.
 I still have another five months to go before I’m due… Traditionally I put on most of my weight in the last few weeks.
 I’m TERRIFIED.